Tutorial: Variable speed fan for Raspberry temperature controller

 Raspberry Pi 3

-It is the model on which I have done the research and development so it should work.
+It is the model on which I have done the research and development so it is tested and should work without a problem.

 Raspberry Pi 2

-When it is finished I will try it in this version, although it is not very useful because it doesn't heat up and doesn't need a fan.
+When I can I will try it in this version, although it is not very useful because it doesn't heat up and doesn't need a fan.
+I don't foresee any problems.

 cat /etc/os-release